mysociety/citizenconnect/documentation/csv_formats.md

 Passwords are not specified in this import.
 For new users a random password is created.
 They should use the password reset facility to set a new one (reset email will be sent to the address specified in the import).

-- `Name`: The username, will be used when logging in.
+- `Username`: The username, will be used when logging in.
 - `Email`: The email address that password resets etc will be sent to
 - `NHS Superusers`: Flag for superuser status
 - `Case Handlers`: Flag for case handler status